PrincetonUniversity/removing_tedium/09_final_thoughts/README.md

    Don't get caught up in the technical challenges.
 Start by thinking about the inputs and outputs. **Imagination plays a far more important role in identifying tasks to automate than having lots of technical knowledge.**

++ Use AI code generation to create Bash aliases and shell functions.

 + When you reduce the number of monotonous tasks, you will have more time to concentrate on the real work.